Tim Horner: Jim Crockett Promotions (1984–1988)

 Horner signed to Jim Crockett Promotions in 1984, and formed The Lightning Express with Brad Armstrong.
 They won the Universal Wrestling Federation tag team title in 1987, defeating Sting and Rick Steiner.
 They also won the National Wrestling Alliance's National Tag Team title.
+His final match for JCP came on August 28, 1988, when he faced Larry Zbyszko at a house show in Daytona Beach, FL.